link2wales.co.uk -

 Wonderland – Bangor goth band (formed 1989), played Bangor Students Union at the Alternative Indie Music Society (AIMS) night.
 Is this the same band as listed below?

 Wonderland – former name of She Said (tbc) (c1990) from Mold.
 Feat; Ade Dear.
 Played the Bistro in Rhyl.
-4-track demo feat Loving Touch, When You’re Gone, I Wonder & Dreaming of The Time
+4-track demo feat Loving Touch, When You’re Gone, I Wonder & Dreaming of The Time (pic)

-Working Mans Tapes - tape label that operated out of Edward Henry St, Rhyl c1980.
+Working Mans Tapes – tape label that operated out of Edward Henry St, Rhyl c1980.
 Rel ‘Systems of Attraction’ comp tape that feat Jap Connection, X Men, Prevent Forest Fires, Tempodex amongst others.
-More info req’d.
+More info req’d

 Wrightoid – Anglesey-based artist, John Wright (voc,keys,gtr).
 Has been recording on and off since 1997 but did not gain public exposure until the release of ‘A Masque for the Lido’ (R-Ben 075) on R-Bennig label (Jul05).
-This prompted sporadic airplay of track ‘Tide Race’ on Adam Walton’s Radio Wales show, a track which was also rel on an R-Bennig comp ‘Dayglo Debris’ (R-Ben 074).
-Rel LP ‘Dead Ape, Dead Bear’ (2007) and ‘Ysgyfarnog EP’ (‘08).
-John Wright is also a member of progressive alt-pop outfit 21 Chimneys.
+This prompted sporadic airplay of track ‘Tide Race’ on Adam Walton‘s Radio Wales show, a track which was also rel on an R-Bennig comp ‘Dayglo Debris’ (R-Ben 074).
+Rel LP ‘Dead Ape, Dead Bear’ (2007) and ‘Ysgyfarnog EP’ (’08).
+John Wright was also a member of progressive alt-pop outfit 21 Chimneys. (soundcloud)

 Peter Wynne – Wrexham soloist (c2005).
 Played Central Station.
 Plans to rel Live EP ‘Sentimental Conotations’ in 2005.

-WUPT - band from Anchorage , Alaska (c2007) feat; James Davies (voc) from Shotton. (website)
+WUPT – band from Anchorage , Alaska (c2007) feat; James Davies (voc) orig from Shotton. (website)

 wUw – breakbeat dub project by Phil Jones of Bangor (c2009) (website)